KATY COUNTRY WEATHER FROM KXII-TV

 Tom is happily married.
-He and his lovely wife are proud parents of two beautiful teenage girls.
-When Tom is not forecasting the weather, he enjoys spending time with his family. email@example.com
+He and his lovely wife are proud parents of two beautiful girls.
+When Tom is not forecasting the weather, he enjoys riding his bicycle around Texoma and spending time with his family. email@example.com

 Steve LaNore is KXII’s Chief Meteorologist.
 Weather has always been Steve’s hobby, and one of his passions.
 When he was three years old, it meant running out into the rain to watch the lightning (not a good idea…his mom didn’t like it either!).
 When he was 10, it meant tracking hurricanes on 3x5 index cards (way before the Internet came along).
 Now, it’s shown by his enthusiasm and dedication within a very challenging profession.

 Steve feels blessed to forecast and present the weather for a living and enjoy it in the process.
 However, it wasn’t an accident; there’s been plenty of hard work and a few hard knocks along the way.
 Steve first stepped in front of the camera in 1984.
 Part-time jobs while a student at Texas A&M then led to his first full-time position as Chief Meteorologist in Victoria, Texas in 1986.
 From there, he took on the Chief Meteorologist role in Fort Smith, Arkansas where we covered the stormy skies of eastern Oklahoma and western Arkansas for three years.

 He assumed the role of Chief Meteorologist at KDAF in Dallas in 1998.
 Steve’s most recent work before coming to KXII was a six-year stint at the CBS affiliate in Austin, Texas.
 He joined the First News team in 2006.